PMK/redirect-october-plugin/pmk/redirect/README.md

 ## Features
 - Create a redirect to an internal page, or external url.
-- Redirect using a status code (temporary or permanent redirecting).
+- Redirect using a status code (temporary or permanent redirecting, as in 301 or 302).

-## Future
-The plugin is working like a simple redirect.
-These features in the list here below could be added over time.

-- Validations (input value, the link itself, internal page is existing, already a redirect available, etc)
-- Redirect with custom URL params
-- Redirect components "back", "home", "404", "error" (?)
-- Redirect secure (?)
-- Redirect message (showing "you are leaving this website") (?)
-- Redirect with cookie and/or session (?)
-- Redirect wait time (redirect after x seconds) (?)

 ## License
 [MIT License](http://pmk.mit-license.org/)